bomb1xEnjoyer/s21_matrixplus/README.md

 - make Utility

 ## Commands:
-- Run `make` - to library project and run tests
+- Run `make` - to build library and run tests

 ## About project
 ### Matrix class in C++